-4 Negotiating Strategies That Can Narrow Your Pay Gap
+4 Negotiating Strategies That Can Narrow the Pay Gap for Women

-You’ve heard all about the gender pay gap in the US, and can probably recite the statistics in your sleep—particularly the 79 cents on the dollar that women earn compared to their male peers.
+You can probably recite the U.S.gender pay gap statistics in your sleep—namely that women earn 82 cents on the dollar compared to their male peers.

 We’re not about to try and solve the national pay gap.
 But what we can show you is how to narrow your personal pay gap.
 Here’s what you need to know, say, and do to earn more money.